 Electric Shock or Electrocution

-Electric shock occurs when a power line is not grounded properly and sends an electrical current through a worker’s body.
+Electric shock occurs when a power line is not grounded correctly and sends an electrical current through a worker’s body.
 Electric shock might not kill a worker, but it could in some scenarios.
 Instead, it often results in burn injuries that require medical care and time away from work.

 Burn Injuries Caused by Electrical Ignition of Gases